Home Studio: What Microphones Do You Have In Your Arsenal?

 Figure 8 – This pattern allows sound to be back captured from 2 sides of the mic, both front and back.
 I’ve never used this pattern for anything

 I use this mic for recording choirs, vocals, foley, instruments (all types).
-I like this mic because it has somewhat of an edgy sound to it.
+Aside from it’s versatility, I love it’s edgy sound.

 Another large condenser mic.
 I’ve owned it since I was about 16 years old.
 It was actually my 1st condenser.
 Funny story about this model.
 I did an A/B comparison with a U87 and it sound damn near identical (except for the high end).